-- Probability of default (PD), which determines the likelihood that the client will not be able to meet its debt repayments based on creditworthiness. - Exposure at default (EAD), which calculates the size of exposure and thus potential loss at the point of default. - Loss given default (LGD), which estimates the portion of exposure that is expected not to be recovered in the event of default.
+- on creditworthiness. - Exposure at default (EAD), which calculates the size of exposure and thus potential loss at the point of default.

-The Bank has developed a number of internal credit risk rating models for all of its major asset classes to calculate credit risk ratings as a basis for assigning a probability of default.
+The Bank developed a number of internal credit risk rating models for all of its major asset classes to calculate credit risk ratings as a basis for assigning a probability of default.
 All credit ratings are confirmed through the credit committee process to ensure consistency and effective challenge.
 The credit risk rating models are all subjected to validation and review before implementation.